 Choosing your next phone can be an overwhelming task, particularly if you’re not a tech expert.
-Should you opt for a top-of-the-range flagship device or something that will be kinder on your wallet?
+Should you opt for a top-of-the-range flagship device or something that’ll be kinder on your wallet?
 What do all those camera specs actually mean?
 How much storage do you need?

 If you find it all a little confusing, don’t worry.
 We’re here to cut through the noise and provide a jargon-free guide to choosing your next phone.
-The right phone for you will be the device that meets your personal criteria, so ask yourself the following questions to get a better idea of what you want from your next phone.
+The right phone for you will be the device that meets your personal criteria, so ask yourself the following questions when thinking of what you want from your next phone.

 How much am I willing to spend on a phone?